diabolical-ninja/smart-property-search/README.md

     - List of desired NBN types from [NBN technologies](https://www.nbnco.com.au/learn/network-technology)
 * `walkscore`
     - Minimum allowable walkscore value, as defined by [Walk Score](https://www.walkscore.com/)

+Full deatils or requests & the acceptable parameters are available in `search_schema.json`

 A request will look like: